 UPDATE: This article was first published in 2015.
-Nationwide have now tightened up on this, and said that ‘business use' would be reviewed on an individual basis.
-In the mean time, if you need a basic business account without any credit checks, take a look at Cashplus Go or Tide accounts.
+Nationwide have now tightened up on this, and said that ‘business use’ would be reviewed on an individual basis.
+In the meantime, if you need a basic business account without any credit checks, take a look at Cashplus Go or Tide accounts.
 Both are free accounts with no credit checks and are the closet you’ll come to a basic business account.
 See the bottom of the page for more information.

 In November 2014 the Government reached a deal with UK banks to ensure the provision of fee free personal banking in the form of basic bank accounts.

 Unfortunately when it comes to business there’s no such thing as a basic bank account.
 Even the ‘no-frills’ Natwest Foundation account requires that the owner/directors undergo a credit check.

 That’s a problem, since large numbers of entrepreneurs, freelancers, and would-be business owners are struggling to set up a dedicated business bank account for their business, whether due to previous bad credit or other reasons.

 If you fall into this category then first see our guide on ‘How to open a business bank account with a poor credit history.‘

 Self employed, sole traders, freelancers, contractors, small businesses

 The difficulty in opening a business bank account leads many to continue to use their personal account.
 Let’s clear one thing up first and for all.
 HMRC requires business owners to separate business and personal transactions, but there is no requirement for separate bank accounts.

 In fact HRMC doesn’t require you to have a bank account at all, though unless you’re a market trader, or other ‘all cash’ business, you’ll find it difficult to operate without one.